 The identity standards guide provides an overview of the Southern State Community College official identity.

-These standards were developed for all entities of Southern State by the Communications Department.
-The Communications Department is available to help anyone affiliated with the college use these design elements to create promotional materials that adhere to the identity guidelines and convey the mission of the college.
-If you have any questions or specific needs that are not addressed in this guide, please contact the Communications Department.
+These standards were developed for all entities of Southern State by the Communications Team.
+Communications is available to help anyone affiliated with the college use these design elements to create promotional materials that adhere to the identity guidelines and convey the mission of the college.
+If you have any questions or specific needs that are not addressed in this guide, please contact Communications.

 - Slate Gray — Pantone 424 | R=126, G=128, B=131 | C=0, M=0, Y=0, K=61